mobile-swam/mobile-swam.github.io/README.md

 ## Teminology
 The phrase "terminology" refers to a set of specialized terms or definitions related with a particular field, such as the SWAM paper.
 We address the SWAM project's vocabulary and how it is used to convey specific meanings.

-* SWAM: Swap + OOMK
+* Conventional Terminologies
   * OOM: Out-of-Memory
   * OOMK: OOM Killer
   * LMK: Low Memory Killer in kernel-space
   * LMKD: LMK Daemon in user-space
   * Segfault: Segmentaiton Fault
   * Anonymous page: A shared page such as stack, heap, shared memory, and shared library
   * Zram-out: A procedure to move anonymous pages from a memory to compressed in-memory swap space
   * Swap-out: A procedure to move anonymous pages from a memory to a storage swap device

+* SWAM Terminologies
+  * SWAM: Swap + OOMK
-* **Swap-clean**: A procedure to remove swapped-out pages of a SO-page type
+  * Swap-clean: A procedure to remove swapped-out pages of a SO-page type
-* **SO files**: Shared Object files (.so) in a storage (e.g., SSD, eMMC/eUFS)
+  * SO files: Shared Object files (.so) in a storage (e.g., SSD, eMMC/eUFS)
-* **SO pages**: Shared Object pages in a memory (e.g., DRAM)
+  * SO pages: Shared Object pages in a memory (e.g., DRAM)
-* **Swam file**: A file-system based swap file to swap-out/swap-in the SO pages only from/to the memory
+  * Swam file: A file-system based swap file to swap-out/swap-in the SO pages only from/to the memory